 - 15. Mrs E and her sons Mr C and Mr D objected to the Trustee's decision, saying that it ignored the correspondence that had been disclosed, it was inconsistent with what Mr P would have wanted, and the family's financial circumstances were ignored the richest person (Mrs J) was given the largest amount, and Miss G received the same sum as the children who had been living with Mr P, even though (because of the family rift with Mrs B) Mr P had never met Miss G. - 16.
-Mrs E then invoked the Scheme's internal dispute resolution procedure.
+Mrs E, Mr C and Mr D then invoked the Scheme's internal dispute resolution procedure.
 In July 2015 this concluded that it was a difficult case but the Trustee's decision was within the bounds of reasonableness, so the complaint was rejected. - 17.
-After she was notified of the decision Mrs E contacted us.
-Mrs E said that the Trustee's formal responses contained several errors: Mr P did not have any relationship with Mr F and Mr F's father; Mr P had not been planning to visit Mrs B in France; Mr P did not send a card and present that Mrs B said had been sent by Mr P; Mr P's emails showed that he treated Mrs E and Mrs B very differently; Mr P deliberately did not update his will after Mr F and Miss G were born; Mr P's works manager and a close friend knew about Mrs E but did not know of Mrs B's existence; Mrs B had given incorrect information about Mr C's job; Mrs B and her second husband owned several properties and she was supported financially by her second husband while Mrs E owned no property (apart from a one week time share that she was trying to sell); it was wrong for the Trustee to effectively defer to Mrs J on the distribution of the remaining lump sum as she could hardly be expected to discriminate against one of her two daughters.
+After she was notified of the decision Mrs E contacted us on behalf of herself, Mr C and Mr D. Mr D also wrote to us separately.
+Mrs E said that the Trustee's formal responses contained several errors: Mr P did not have any relationship with Mr F and Mr F's father; Mr P had not been planning to visit Mrs B in France; Mr P did not send a card and present that Mrs B said had been sent by Mr P; Mr P's emails showed that he treated Mrs E and Mrs B very differently; Mr P deliberately did not update his will after Mr F and Miss G were born; Mr P's works manager and a close friend knew about Mrs E but did not know of Mrs B's existence; Mrs B had given incorrect information about Mr C's job; Mrs B and her second husband owned several properties and she was supported financially by her second husband while Mrs E owned no property (apart from a one week time share that she was trying to sell); it was wrong for the Trustee to effectively defer to Mrs J on the distribution of the lump sum as she could hardly be expected to discriminate against one of her two daughters. - 18.
+In his comments, Mr D said that in his view the correct approach would be to take account of the relative wealth of each potential beneficiary, so all the death benefit should have been divided between him and his brother, Mr C, as they had less money than Mrs J.